davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

       - (Full circle now -- Zero-based Addressing): This may have only come up briefly in a previous course, but now we can appreciate why array indices are **0-based** in just about every language, and it's due to pointer arithmetic!
 If we store the first item in location `[1]`, then the C compiler would need to subtract 1 when performing each array index lookup.
 That's just an unnecessary overhead!

-4.  **Arrays are passed into functions by reference:** Now that we know an array variable is just the address of its 0th element, take a look at the following functions that manipulate the array.
+4.  **Arrays are "passed by reference":** Now that we know an array variable is just the address of its 0th element, take a look at the following functions that manipulate the array.
 Each of the following functions have the same effect (initializes all elements to -1)!
 Make sure you read through each and understand why.

     ```c
-    void initArray(int A[], const int SIZE) {
+    void initArray(int *A, const int SIZE) {
       int i;
       for (i = 0; i < SIZE; i++) {
           A[i] = -1;
       }
     }
+    ```

+    By the way, the following code also works:
+    ```c
-    void initArray2(int *A, const int SIZE) {
+    void initArray(int A[], const int SIZE) {
       int i;
       for (i = 0; i < SIZE; i++) {
           A[i] = -1;